 "What did you expect?
 You can't ask an adult to do something like that, much less a kid."
 Sam pointed out.

-Michael didn't say anything until he walked into room, then he looked at Dean and asked,"If you kill it, will Asher get better?"
+Michael didn't say anything until he walked into room, making them even more uneasy, until he looked at Dean and asked,"If you kill it, will Asher get better?"